 Contrary to the Inca Trail, the Salkantay trek is not subject to the same strict regulations.
 This means you can set up camp anywhere with guides and a trekking crew.
 Most companies decide how many people should be in their groups, or they sell tickets to as many people as possible.

 Although fewer people hike the Salkantay Trek daily, the number of people in your group or with you on the trail will depend on the itinerary you choose and the company you hire.
-I bring this up because I've seen groups with as many as 30 or 40 people.
+I mention this because I've seen groups with as many as 30 or 40 people.
 It might seem fun in larger groups, but you must consider everyone's physical condition, pace, and tastes.

 Availability Inca Trail | TreXperience